coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 can fight with it as if fighting with two weapons, but if you do, you incur all the normal attack penalties associated with fighting with two weapons, just as if you were using a one-handed weapon and a light weapon.
-The hammer's blunt head is a bludgeoning weapon that deals 1d6 points of damage (crit x3).
+The hammer’s blunt head is a bludgeoning weapon that deals 1d6 points of damage (crit x3).
 Its hook is a piercing weapon that deals 1d4 points of damage (crit x4).
 You can use either head as the primary weapon.
 The other head is the offhand weapon.
-A creature wielding a gnome hooked hammer in one hand can't use it as a double weapon---only one end of the weapon can be used in any given round.
+A creature wielding a gnome hooked hammer in one hand can’t use it as a double weapon—only one end of the weapon can be used in any given round.

 You can use a gnome hooked hammer to make trip attacks.
 If you are tripped during your own trip attempt, you can drop the gnome hooked